Demographics of Kazakhstan: Life expectancy at birth

+Migration

 Ethnic groups

-History of ethnic composition

 Kazakhstan's dominant ethnic group, the Kazakhs, traces its origins to the 15th century, when after the disintegration of Golden Horde, numbers of Turkic and Turco-Mongol tribes united to establish the Kazakh Khanate.
 With a cohesive culture and national identity, they constituted an absolute majority on the land until colonization by the Russian empire.

 Russian advances into the territory of Kazakhstan began in the late 18th century, when the Kazakhs nominally accepted Russian rule in exchange for protection against repeated attacks by the western Mongolian Kalmyks.
 In the 1890s, Russian peasants began to settle on the fertile lands of northern Kazakhstan, causing many Kazakhs to move eastwards into Chinese territory in search of new grazing grounds.
 The 1906 completion of the Trans-Aral Railway between Orenburg and Tashkent further facilitated Russian colonization.